 Instructors can create a positive climate for intellectual discourse about diversity by setting guidelines for class participation that anticipate difficult discussions, and managing contentious interactions when they arise.
 Here are a few suggestions:

 Provide students with a set of ground rules for class participation, or engage your students in designing them with you.
-Ground rules about civil behavior, acceptable evidence, and appropriate responses to offensive statements can make your expectations for civil, meaningful discourse clear from the start, and facilitate an atmosphere of mutual respect.
+Ground rules about acceptable behavior, acceptable evidence, and appropriate responses to offensive statements can make your expectations for meaningful discourse clear from the start, and facilitate an atmosphere of mutual respect.
 Encourage all students to participate by assigning roles, or providing multiple avenues for participation (e.g., through writing or discussion).

 Manage contentious interactions.